ganeshsetty/CarND-Vehicle-Detection/writeup.md

 Orientations = 9, Pixel per cell = (8,8), cells per block = 2 as seen from above HOG images, features for above configuration are clearly visible compared with other configurations expecially pix per cell as (16,16)

-Also experimented with above configurations on classifier test accuracy of **98.75%** is highest obtained with Orientations = 9, Pixel per cell = (8,8), cells per block = 2, YCbCr,spatial bin =(16,16), Refer **train.py** file, line no.33 to 43 for complete configuration used for SVC.
+Also experimented with above configurations on classifier test accuracy of **98.75%** is highest obtained with Orientations = 9, Pixel per cell = (8,8), cells per block = 2, YCbCr,spatial bin =(16,16), Refer **train.py** file, line no.33 to 43 for complete configuration used for SVC.But observed with better accuracy like 99.05 obtained with slight different configuration above doesn't guarantee on improvement of hot windows detection accuracy.Sticking to final choice with above configuration

 ### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).